wazuh/wazuh-documentation/source/proof-of-concept-guide/integrate-network-ids-suricata.rst

         systemctl daemon-reload
         systemctl start suricata

-- Configure the Wazuh agent to read Suricata alerts file.
-The following settings need to be added to ``/var/ossec/etc/ossec.conf file``:
+- Configure the Wazuh agent to read Suricata logs file.
+The following settings need to be added to the ``/var/ossec/etc/ossec.conf`` file of the monitored RHEL 7 endpoint.

     .. code-block:: XML